Federal Reserve Meeting Statement – October 2025

 What does this mean for mortgage rates?

 The Fed does not directly control mortgage rates, which are tied to Treasury bond yields.
 While Fed actions can influence financing costs, mortgage rates may not fall much further immediately, since markets largely anticipated today's cut.
-However, the Fed signaled that two more rate cuts are on the way this year, which could help to drive rates down further.
+However, the Fed signaled that two more rate cuts are on the way this year, which could help to drive rates further down.

 Still, economists expected more rate cuts in 2025 than have actually materialized, so it remains an open question whether the predicted future cuts will occur as anticipated.